Honest comparison · updated May 2026

 ThoughtMic vs Wispr Flow

-Wispr Flow is the fastest dictation app on the market — cloud streaming makes it feel near-instant.
+Wispr Flow is a polished cloud dictation app on Mac, Windows, and iOS.
 ThoughtMic is a different tool: local-only voice capture that lands as titled, tagged Markdown in your Obsidian or Logseq vault.
 Different category.
 Different trade.

 No FUD.
 No marketing cherry-picks.
-Wispr is an excellent product.
+Just an honest comparison.

 Pick Wispr Flow if…

-You write into Slack, Gmail, Linear, your IDE all day, and you want sub-300ms streaming text — the kind only cloud infrastructure delivers right now.
-You're on Mac, Windows, or iOS, and you don't mind your audio (and optional screenshots) being processed on Wispr's servers.
+You write into Slack, Gmail, Linear, your IDE all day across Mac, Windows, or iOS, and you want a polished funded product with screen-context grounding to help with jargon, names, and acronyms.
+You don't mind your audio (and optional screenshots) being processed on Wispr's servers.

 Pick ThoughtMic if…